Killer Tips for Cold Weather Pike Hunting

 About GoFish Cam

 A few years back, Brandon Austin was fishing a favorite hole with his brother.
 Unfortunately for them, the fishing wasn’t going great.
 They experienced a frustration common to anglers—they couldn’t see what was going on under the surface.
 That impulse triggered a revelation—the technology to take a look under the water exists, so why not just make it happen?
 With that question began the journey that would lead to the launch of GoFish Cam in 2015.
 The GoFish Cam is an in-line HD underwater fishing camera that provides anglers with incredible insight into their best fishing holes, intelligence on new fishing territories, a way to improve technique, and a permanent record of unforgettable strikes and epic fights.
 See all the fish you catch, plus all the fish you don’t catch!
-There’s a reason that the GoFish Cam is the top item on a “gifts for fisherman” list for any angler friend or loved one in your life.
+There’s a reason that the GoFish Cam is the top item on a “top 6 gift ideas” list for any angler friend or loved one in your life.

 Scout new fishing spots, relive every one of those thrilling strikes and fights, and improve your technique with GoFish Cam, at www.gofishcam.com